bedtimelabs/driveCRDT/README.md

 # DriveCRDT Development Documentation

 ## Introduction
-DriveCRDT is a project focused on constructing a Bitcoin-native internet scaling layer, integrating decentralized storage and compute-over-data capabilities in addition to expressive smart contracts.
+DriveCRDT is a project focused on constructing a Bitcoin-native internet scaling layer, integrating decentralized storage and compute-over-data capabilities with the Bitcoin network.
 By leveraging the unique properties of Conflict-free Replicated Data Types (CRDTs), the project seeks to ensure data consistency across a decentralized network.
 This documentation offers a comprehensive understanding of the project's components and their interplay.

 ## Table of Contents
 - [Vision & Objective](#vision--objective)